 Stainless steel smudges and shows fingerprints.
 If you have stainless steel countertops or stainless steel appliances, you may feel that you are always wiping away fingerprint marks.
 Water left to dry on the surface will cause temporary spotting.
 This can be wiped away with a little glass cleaner.
 To prevent water spots, dry the stainless steel surface with a dry microfiber cloth or hand towel.

 To clean stainless steel, wash using water and a microfiber cleaning cloth.
 For tougher messes, add a few drops of dish soap.
 To clean and shine, you can use a glass cleaner on stainless steel surfaces.
 Manufacturers also make dedicated stainless steel cleaners that you might be interested in.
 Be sure to rinse any cleaners completely from the surface.
 You should also buff dry to prevent any water spots from forming on the surface.
-While water spots are dangerous for stainless steel, they can also make the surface look less beautiful.
+Water spots can permanently mar stainless steel if not removed, and they also dull the shine, making the surface look less beautiful.

 For minor scratches, a nylon scouring pad can be used with the grain.
-Go slowly so that you don't alter the surface more than the surrounding area.
+Go slowly so that you do not alter the surface more than the surrounding area.
 Deep scratches will need the help of a professional.
 There is not a need to seal your stainless steel countertops, so other than scratches you will not need to do much seasonal maintenance.
-If rust makes it way onto your stainless steel, that is another story.
-Follow your manufacturer's instructions, but a baking soda paste or a nonabrasive cleaner like Bar Keeper's Friend can remove the rust and restore your stainless steel.
+If rust makes it way onto your stainless steel, then that will need special care.
+You will want to follow the manufacturer's instructions, but in most cases, a baking soda paste or a nonabrasive cleaner like Bar Keeper's Friend can remove the rust and restore your stainless steel.
 Be sure to keep up with regular cleaning to keep rust at bay.